GJBoth/Masters-thesis/source/08_Neural_Network.md

 # Physics Informed Neural Networks

+In the previous chapters we showed the difficulties in fitting a model in the form of a partial differential equation to spatio-temporal data.
+The method we developed was a classical numerical approach, separating the problem into several substeps such as denoising, smoothing and numerical differentiating.
+In the last few years machine learning has been slowly making its way into physics.
+Very recently, a technique generally referred to as Physics Informed Neural Networks (PINNs) have shown great promise as both tools for simulation and model fitting (@karpatne_physics-guided_2017, @sharma_weakly-supervised_2018, @pun_physically-informed_2018, @raissi_physics_2017, @raissi_physics_2017-1 ).

-In previous chapters we showed the difficulty in finding a general fit for a model to spatiotemporal data.
+the difficulty in finding a general fit for a model to spatiotemporal data.
 Very recently, a set of papers introduced a new technique called Physics Informed neural networks.
 The set of papers show very powerful and promising results.
 I've evaluated this technique for use in fitting our model to the RUSH data.
 Since for many Neural networks are a new technique, this chapter is also a gentle introduction into Neural networks themself.
 We have three parts:

 * Neural Networks
 * Physics Informed Neural networks